wonderdev007/react_landmark/README.md

 <br>

-<h3 align="center">A React web application fetching data from a static dataset and generating a collection of landmarks around the globe.</h3>
+<h3 align="center">A React web application fetching data from a static dataset, generating a collection of landmarks around the globe.</h3>

 <br>